 And yes, unless our sun happens to find the fountain of youth during its whirling journey through the universe, one day it’s going to burp and fade away, swallowing our little, blue planet as it goes.

-Yet somehow they still survive.
+Yet somehow in their deaths, they still survive.
 Bodies rise from the bogs, pyramids stand against the wind, centuries of once-living culture compacts into a single skull or pottery shard.
 To walk the beach is to tread on crushed remains from ancient oceans, of beings that once lived and died under the sun.

 For me, courses are quite a lot like that—little worlds that rise and fall through the tides of a year or two, leaving parcels of information behind like all other leaky things in the universe.
 Sometimes it’s small things, amounting to barely an envelope; other times it’s a Pandora’s box that shifts the very ground on which I stand.
 In both cases, what I study greatly affects my thinking, and if you listen to me long enough (or pretty much at all) all these bits and bubbles will start oozing out into the conversation and coming alive again, like a virus or a once-dehydrated tardigrade.

-If you’re the sort of person who likes to know what dodo eggs bind my paints or which colors to expect, below is a list of all the subjects I’ve studied at a university level, along with the workshops I’ve attended and courses I’ve followed.
+Below is a list of all the subjects I’ve studied at a university level, along with the workshops I’ve attended and courses I’ve followed.
 It’s not entirely exhaustive; there’s a lot I read about outside of classes as well, but it’s a fairly good picture of what I’ve encountered on this tiny, blue planet as it saunters around the sun.